rabbitmq/rabbitmq-website/versioned_docs/version-3.13/quorum-queues/index.md

 ![Quorum Queues WAL memory usage pattern](./quorum-queue-memory-usage-pattern.png)
 </figure>

-Because memory deallocation may take some time, we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
+Because memory is not guaranteed to be deadllocated instaltly by the [runtime](./runtime/), we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
 More will be required in high-throughput systems.
 4 times is a good starting point for those.